What is Men Yell at Me?

 I’m a regular contributor to the Columbia Journalism Review, where I write profiles of influential people in the media from Chris Cillizza, to Tucker Carlson, and Gretchen Carlson.
 I’ve also written about the divorce of the disgraced former “dapper Nazi” Richard Spencer and recently I wrote about the radical right roots of Chuck Grassley’s rise to power.
 And, I’ve written about my own divorce in a now viral essay.
 Also, for a time, I was a columnist at my local paper where I exposed Ashton Kutcher’s failed non-profit and Iowa’s failed Covid response.
 (Weirdly, this also has a Kutcher angle.)

-I’m an author of two books.
+I’m an author of three books.
 God Land: A Story of Faith, Loss and Renewal in Middle America is a deeply personal and deeply reported investigation into the changing role of faith in the middle of the country.
 My most recent book Belabored: A Vindication of the Rights of Pregnant Women is part memoir and part manifesto arguing for the bodily autonomy of all people.
-I am working on my third book, This American Ex Wife, which will be published by Crown in 2024.
+My third book, This American Ex Wife, is out now from Crown.
 I also wrote an Audible original audiobook about my weird and wonderful childhood.

-I live in Iowa with my two kids, my cat Waffles, my wolf dog Dolly and tiny dog Jolene.
+I live in Iowa with my two kids, my wolf dog Dolly and tiny dog Jolene.

 What Is This Newsletter?